astur/scra/README.md

     }
     ````

     You may set any headers manually.
 Also 'Host' header will be set by node `http` module, and some headers may be set depending on the other options (see below).
-Such headers have a high priority over values in `headers` option (be careful, it is not "as usual").
+Such headers have a higher priority over values in `headers` option (be careful, it is not "as usual").

     Manually set headers will replace defaults, but will be replaced by headers from options.